TheGreatSageEqualToHeaven/GrayjayRebuilt.Desktop/README.md

 ### Build instructions

-- Build `Grayjay.Desktop.CEF` with dotnet.
+- Build `Grayjay.Desktop.CEF` with dotnet on `release` configuration.
 - Copy `cef` and `wwwroot` from the futo release of `Grayjay.Desktop` to the build directory.
 - You have rebuilt Grayjay.